cosmos/sdk-tutorials/.github/ISSUE_TEMPLATE/tutorials-bug-report.md

 Use this form to submit a bug report for a specific tutorial.

-To submit a bug report for the Developers Portal in general, use [Developers Portal bug report](devportal-bug-report.md).
+To submit a bug report for the Developer Portal in general, use [Developer Portal bug report](devportal-bug-report.md).

 **What tutorial are you working in?**
 Paste the URL of the Cosmos SDK tutorial.